 The strategy should cover the following points:

 While UC&C can help businesses with integrating all communications channels into one place, a tailored UC strategy is integral to ensure its effective implementation.
-By speaking to staff and reviewing the goals and benefits of UC&C, it will put companies in a better stead for successful collaboration.
+By speaking to staff and reviewing the goals and benefits of UC&C, it will put companies in better stead for successful collaboration.

 Problems will arise and all you can do is provide the best solution with what is currently available to your business.
 As technology changes, so will the best solution.